Navy Expeditionary Medicine teams hone skills in realistic operational scenarios to enhance readiness

 |0

-This work, Navy Expeditionary Medicine teams hone skills in realistic operational scenarios to enhance readiness [Image 12 of 12], by PO2 Moira Esquivel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Navy Expeditionary Medicine teams hone skills in realistic operational scenarios to enhance readiness, by Arsenio R. Cortez Jr., identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Navy Expeditionary Medicine teams hone skills in realistic operational scenarios to enhance readiness